 Decreased factor V activity may be related to:

 Risks Veins and arteries vary in size so it may be harder to take a blood sample from one person than another.

-Other risks associated with having blood drawn are slight but may include:
+Other slight risks associated with having blood drawn may include:

 Fainting or feeling light-headed